Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups: Introduction

 There are many works concerning various versions of the black-box model of computation in algebraic structures.
 Most of those works deal with black-box groups.
 For surveys on the theory of computation in black-box groups, we refer the reader to~\cite{BB99} and~\cite[Subsections~2.2--2.4]{CF93}; see also~\cite[Chapter~2]{Ser03}.
 Black-box prime fields were studied in~\cite{BL96}.
 Some polynomial-time algorithms for associative black-box rings were constructed in~\cite{ADM06} and~\cite{BP24}.
 (In this paper, unless otherwise stated, rings and $R$-algebras are not necessarily associative, commutative, or with~$1$.
 Here, $R$ is a commutative associative ring with~$1$.
 We do not identify rings and $\Z$-algebras because they are $\Sigma$-algebras for different sets~$\Sigma$.)

 Note that black-box $\Sigma$-algebra quantum algorithms are also considered in the literature.
-See, e.g.,~\cite{Wat01,IMS03} for groups, \cite{ADM06,BP24} for rings, and~\cite{Ano24}.
+See, \eg,~\cite{Wat01, IMS03} for groups, \cite{ADM06, BP24} for associative rings, and~\cite{Ano24}.
 However, in this paper we restrict ourselves to classical algorithms.

 We briefly state some results related to the results of this paper.
 Suppose $\bb G=(G,\alpha)$ is a black-box group and $n$ is the encoding length of~$\bb G$.
-Babai et al.~\cite[Theorems~1.5, 2.5, and~3.7]{BCFLS95} proposed probabilistic polynomial-time black-box group algorithms for the following problems: \begin{roenum} \item Given a generating system $(s_1,\dots,s_m)$ of $G$, construct a generating system with $O(n)$ elements for~$G$.
+Babai et al.~\cite[Theorems~1.5, 2.5, and~3.7]{BCFLS95} proposed probabilistic polynomial-time black-box group algorithms for the following problems: \begin{enumerate}[label=(\roman*)] \item Given a generating system $(s_1,\dots,s_m)$ of $G$, construct a generating system with $O(n)$ elements for~$G$.

-\item Given a generating system $(s_1,\dots,s_{O(n)})$ for $G$ and a tuple $(t_1,\dots,t_{O(n)})$ of elements of $G$, find a generating system with $O(n)$ elements for the normal closure $N$ of $\{t_1,\dots,t_{O(n)}\}$ in~$G$. \end{roenum} See also~\cite[Subsections~2.3.2, 2.3.3, and~2.4.2]{Ser03}.
+\item Given a generating system $(s_1,\dots,s_{O(n)})$ for $G$ and a tuple $(t_1,\dots,t_{O(n)})$ of elements of $G$, find a generating system with $O(n)$ elements for the normal closure $N$ of $\{t_1,\dots,t_{O(n)}\}$ in~$G$. \end{enumerate} See also~\cite[Subsections~2.3.2, 2.3.3, and~2.4.2]{Ser03}.
 Note that if the input is correct, then the algorithm for problem~\ref{i:rednumbofelem} (resp., \ref{i:findgensysfornormcl}) always outputs a system of elements of $G$ (resp.,~$N$).
 Therefore, for any constant $\epsilon$ satisfying $0<\epsilon<1$, we can assume that the success probability of these algorithms is at least~$\epsilon$.
 This can be proved in a standard way by running the algorithm multiple times and concatenating the output systems.

 Arvind, Das, and Mukhopadhyay~\cite[Theorem~1 and its proof]{ADM06} constructed a probabilistic polynomial-time black-box ring algorithm $A$ such that the following holds.
 Suppose $\bb R=(R,\gamma)$ is a black-box associative ring and $s\in R^*$ is a generating system of~$R$.
 (For any set $Y$, $Y^*$ denotes the set of all tuples of elements in~$Y$.)
 Then $A$ on input $s$ outputs a generating system of the additive group of $R$ with probability at least~$1/6$.
 The algorithm $A$ on input $s$ always outputs a system of elements of~$R$.
 Hence for any polynomially bounded function $\eta\colon\N\to\R_+=\{r\in\R\st r\ge0\}$, the success probability of $A$ can be amplified to at least $1-2^{-\eta(n)}$, where $n$ is the encoding length of~$\bb R$.
 This can be done in a standard way by running the algorithm $A$ multiple times and concatenating the output systems.
 In this result, $\Sigma$ consists of symbols for addition, additive inverse, zero, and multiplication.